 Any inmate in need of eyeglasses must submit an "Inmate Request to Staff Member" (Cop-Out) to the Health Services Unit requesting an eye examination.
-Routine eye exams will be provided to inmates every two years.
+Routine eye exams will be provided to the inmate every two years.
 If at any time before the two years the inmate experiences a condition that the inmate feels requires the attention of the optometrist, the inmate will report to sick call for evaluation.
-Upon sick call evaluation, if it is determined the inmate needs to be seen prior to the two-year period, a consultation will be written for the optometrist.
-After an eye examination has been performed by the optometrist, each inmate has two options: the institution will provide a pair of standard issue eyeglasses obtained from the Federal Prison Industries, FCI Butner, NC, or the inmate can request a copy of his eye examination prescription and have a pair of eyeglasses mailed in from an outside vendor only at the inmate's expense.
-Only the Health Services Administrator (HSA) may authorize eyeglasses to be mailed in from the outside vendor.
-An inmate will contact their Unit Team, who will forward a completed Authorization to Receive Package (BP-331) form to the Health Services Administrator for approval.
-NOTE: If an inmate is going to purchase eyeglasses from an outside vendor, the following will apply:
+Upon sick call evaluation, if it is determined the inmate needs to be seen prior to the two-year period, an appointment will be made with the optometrist based upon the priority level.
+After an eye examination has been performed by the optometrist, the institution will provide a pair of standard issue eyeglasses obtained from the Federal Prison Industries, FCI Butner, NC.